 Making the Right Decision Is Not Always Easy.

 You only want what is best for your loved one.
 But sometimes keeping them at home is not always the best choice.
 Not everyone has the time and resources to be a round-the-clock caregiver for a family member living with Alzheimer’s or dementia.

 Just because your family member needs more help than you can give does not mean you do not love them enough.
 It just means you need help and that is OK.

 Studies show that seniors living in memory care communities often experience a higher quality of life than when they live at home, so you may find that this decision is better for them and for you.

 To reserve one of our limited and highly sought-after rooms in our Reflections Memory Care Neighborhood, please contact our Admissions and Marketing Director; Emily Skodny at 330-988-0291.
-For any clinical questions about the unit, please contact our Director of Nursing at 330-988-0987.

 Our Skilled Services Include;